Subsidence can be a nightmare for homeowners, but finding the right insurance policy can give you peace of mind.

 If you live in an area at risk from subsidence, or have made a claim for damage before, the insurer may ask you:

-When did the property suffer from subsidence?
+When the property suffered from subsidence

-What was the cause of the subsidence?
+The cause of the subsidence

-How was it fixed?
+How it was fixed

 The subsidence insurance quote you are offered will be based on the answers you give to these questions.